You are currently viewing Q&A: Molinism and The Infallibility Of God

 To Conclude

-No, I don’t think Molinism renders God infallible.
+No, I don’t think Molinism renders God fallible.
 Your friend is mistaken, Sam.

 NOTES